 by Carl Kruse

-Twelve years ago some guy (or group of people, nobody really knows) called Satoshi Nakamoto, published an 8-page white paper called “Bitcoin: A Peer-to-Peer Electronic Cash System,” giving birth to Bitcoin.
+Twelve years ago some guy (or group of people, nobody knows) called Satoshi Nakamoto, published an 8-page white paper called “Bitcoin: A Peer-to-Peer Electronic Cash System,” giving birth to Bitcoin.

 In eight pages, Nakamoto described the use of a blockchain — a widely distributed, immutable, cryptographically protected ledger — to enable the sending of money anywhere, anytime between two people without needing a trusted third party, like a bank or a Western Union.
 The technology also enabled storing money in a manner that cannot be accessed by anyone other than the person with the proper key, and limited the total amount of Bitcoin that can ever exist to 21 million bitcoins.
 This is unlike regular money whose supply dramatically increases over time, decreasing its value.